smaTc/RemotePlayDetached/README.md

 Now just launch the original game in Steam and enjoy.

 ## Usage
+1. Start your donor game over Steam
-1. Click `Import`
+2. Click `Import`
-2. Fill the form.
+3. Fill the form.
 Path must include executable (and extension on Windows).
-3. Click `Run`
+4. Click `Run`

 You can edit entries and also have arguments applied.